Pivot / PC Hardware / 1990s

 The Decision Context

 The 1990s made the decision more powerful.
 Personal computers were changing quickly, component prices moved fast, and retail inventory could become old before it sold.
-In that environment, the direct model was not only efficient.
+In that environment, the direct model was not merely efficient.
 It matched the speed of the category.

 The Operating Model